 the show society only.

-Limited Agility Shows are restricted to members
+Limited Agility Shows are shows at which the

-Limited agility shows may have 3 standard progression classes.
+may have 3 standard progression classes.

 Open Agility Shows are just that, open to all

 who wish to take part and may cap the total number of dogs in a

 Premier Shows are those that hold Kennel Club